sivakundana/Art-Gallery-Management-System/README.md

 ## Overview

-Art Gallery application helps managing art gallery.
+An online web application that allows user to perform certain operations on the art gallery database.

 ### Prerequisites